mitchellw6/school_projects/README.md

 # school_projects
-Repository for learning and practice
+Repository for learning and practice.
-HackerRank files are solutions to Java problems on www.hackerrank.com/challenges
+HR_ files are solutions to Java problems on www.hackerrank.com/challenges.